PBJ Nursing Home Staffing Dashboard

 Census: Average number of residents in facility or state during the reporting period.

-A 2001 federal study identified 4.1 HPRD as the level linked to better outcomes for most residents.
+A 2001 CMS report to Congress identified 4.1 HPRD as a level discussed in that staffing adequacy study, not a current federal minimum.
 Facilities with higher-acuity residents—such as those with complex medical needs or limited mobility—generally require more staffing.
 Staffing levels can also vary significantly by day and shift.

 Some states have their own standards (e.g., New Jersey, California, and New York each set a 3.5 HPRD minimum), though enforcement and definitions vary.
 Note: A federal 3.48 HPRD minimum was recently overturned by a court in 2025.